gexijin/sge/content/post/2018-07-05-using-amazon-ec2-to-run-large-data-analysis-cheaply.md

   caption: ''
   image: ''
 ---
+Spot instances on Amazon Elastic Compute Cloud (EC2) allows researchers to do high performance computing at very low cost.
+These are spare computing capacities that could be abruptly terminated.
+But such interruptions are rare, and can be tolerated in scientific research.
+For example, a 64-core workstation with 256 GB of memory can be rented at about $0.7 per hour, which is ~80% off regular on-demand prices.
+You can request 10 of such servers and use them for 5 days and 2 hours and it only cost you a few hundred dollars.

-Spot instances on Amazon Elastic Compute Cloud (EC2) allows researchers to compute at very low cost.
-These are some of the idling machines.
-One caveat is that they can be terminated at any given time.
-But this is rather rare.
-Here I document how you how I started a virtual machine on Amazon, establish a connection via SSH and set up the brand-new Linux machine to run R using docker images.
+Here I document how I requested an instance (virtual machine) on Amazon EC2, established a connection via SSH, and configured the Linux machine to run R using Docker containers (also new to me).
 I know little about Linux and networking.
-So if I can make this work, so can you.
-This is how I managed to make it work.
-May not be the best way to do it, as I do not understand a lot of the technology.
+If I can make it work, so can you.
+The instructions below may not be the best way to do things, as I do not understand a lot of the technical details.

-Main topics covered this tutorial:
+## Main topics covered this tutorial:

 * Set up Key Pairs and Security Groups to enable SHH login.
 *	Request spot instance (virtual machine)